About Intrusion Prevention

 To prevent blocking legitimate traffic and interrupting network services, when a rule requires configuration, keep it in Detect mode until you've configured the rule.
 Switch a rule to Prevent mode only after configuration and testing.

 By default, the Deep Security Manager collects Firewall and Intrusion Prevention event logs from the Deep Security Agents and AppliancesThe Deep Securty Agent and Deep Security Virtual Appliance are the components that enforce the Deep Security policies that you have defined.
 Agents are deployed directly on a computer.
 Appliances are used in VMware vSphere environments to provide agentless protection.
 They are not available with Deep Security as a Service. at every heartbeat.
 Once collected by the Deep Security Manager, event logs are kept for a period of time which can be configured.
 The default setting is one week.
+(See Log and event storage best practices.)
 You can configure event logging for individual rules as required.
 (See Configure event logging for rules.)

 Event tagging can help you to sort events.
 You can manually apply tags to events or automatically tag them.
 You can also use the auto-tagging feature to group and label multiple events.
 For more information on event tagging, see Apply tags to identify and group events.

 Support for secure connections

 The Intrusion Prevention module supports inspecting packets over secure connections.
 See Inspect SSL or TLS traffic.